 What I want to do is get barreled.
 I want to paddle for a 3-hour session and feel good for the majority of the session.
 I want to charge bigger surf.
 And I want to keep doing this for years to come.

 This takes effort.
 This requires maintenance of your body.
 This demands that you understand the implicit association of your HEALTH and it comprising the underlying foundation of your ability to surf.

 When I say health, I mean your overall physical capacity and ability to interact with life.
-Your joints.
-Your cognitive abilities.
-Your nutrition.
-Your breathing.
+Your joints, cognitive abilities, nutrition, breathing.
 Your interaction with movement.
-Your mental and emotional health.
+And your mental and emotional health.
 HEALTH is a composite of multiple variables and the numerous systems that make your body function.

 HOW TO SURF FOREVER – HEALTH IS YOUR SURFING